-South China University of Technology (SCUT) is one of the leading universities in China, with its establishment directly affiliated to the Chinese Ministry of Education.
+The South China University of Technology (SCUT) is one of the leading educational institutions in China, a public research-intensive university that is directly governed by the Chinese Ministry of Education.
 Located in the city of Guangzhou, a thriving metropolis in South China, it today covers a total area of 294 hectares, consisting of two campuses: the Wushan Campus and the University Town Campus.

-The university was formerly known as South China Institute of Technology, which was first founded in 1952 by merging the engineering schools and departments of a number of major universities and polytechnics from five provinces, including Guangdong, Guangxi, Hunan, Hubei and Jiangxi.
+The university was formerly known as the South China Institute of Technology, which was first founded in 1952 by merging the engineering schools and departments of a number of major universities and polytechnic universities from five provinces in central and Southern China.

 The reorganization, at the time, brought engineering faculties with the strongest academic strengths in central and southern China to assemble in Guangzhou.
-The predecessors of this new institute shared long histories in developing modern higher education and scientific research, especially in training talents of engineering and technology.
+The predecessors of this new institute shared long histories of developing modern higher education and scientific research, especially in training students for abilities in engineering and technology.
 The outstanding tradition traced back to the early 20th century, when the Chinese modern thoughts of democracy and science were emerging and developing in its particular style in Guangdong province.

-In 1960, the institute was selected by the state as a Key Institution of Higher Learning.
+In 1960, the institute was selected by the state as a National Key Universities.
 In 1981, it was authorized by the State Council as one of the first institutions in the country to confer doctoral degrees and master degrees.

-In 1988, South China Institute of Technology was renamed as South China University of Technology.
+In 1988, the South China Institute of Technology was renamed the South China University of Technology.

 In 1995, SCUT was listed in “Project 211”, which is a Chinese national endeavor aimed at strengthening top institutions of higher learning as a national priority for the 21st century.
 Then in 2001, the university was approved to be a member of “Project 985”, which is the country's most significant education project for funding world-class universities.